Cratons/ Archean

 cratons

 A craton from Greek: κράτος kratos "strength") is an old and stable part of the continental lithosphere, where the lithosphere consists of the Earth's two topmost layers, the crust and the uppermost mantle.
 Having often survived cycles of merging and rifting of continents, cratons are generally found in the interiors of tectonic plates.
 They are characteristically composed of ancient crystalline basement rock, which may be covered by younger sedimentary rock.
-They have a thick crust and deep lithospheric roots that extend as much as several hundred kilometres into the Earth's mantle
+They have a thick crust and deep lithospheric roots that extend as much as several hundred kilometres into the Earth's mantle.

 The term craton is used to distinguish the stable portion of the continental crust from regions that are more geologically active and unstable.
 Cratons can be described as shields, in which the basement rock crops out at the surface, and platforms, in which the basement is overlaid by sediments and sedimentary rock.